acnash/RDrugTrajectory/README.md

 Whilst in alpha development phase, please download a release and install locally.
 The installation happens in two steps:

 (1) Install all dependencies first.
 For example, `install.packages("foreach")`.
-The dependencies are: plyr, dplyr, foreach, doParallel, data.table, parallel, splus2R, rlist, reda, ggplot2, ggalluvial, stats, utils, usefu
+The dependencies are: plyr, dplyr, foreach, doParallel, data.table, parallel, splus2R, rlist, reda, ggplot2, ggalluvial, stats, utils, useful

 (2) Download the latest <a href="https://github.com/acnash/RDrugTrajectory/releases">release</a> of rdrugtrajectory and install using: